-7 Loss of grant
+7 Loss of Grant

 The Sports Council has terms and conditions in place for all grant awards.
 These terms and conditions outline what the grant recipient must adhere to and they also incorporate a clause which enables clawback of grant paid if terms and conditions of award are not met.
 In addition, the Sports Council has procedures manuals in place which outline the detailed processes which a grant award must go through before monies are released.
-Procedures are annually reviewed by internal audit to ensure the Sports Council is adhering to them and any recommendations to further enhance controls/procedures are incorporated.
+Procedures are subject to periodic review by internal audit to assess adherence by the Sports Council, and any recommendations to further enhance controls/procedures are incorporated.

-8 Additionality principle
+8 Additionality Principle